towolf/towolf.github.com/docs/PsychMatlabTests/StaleDirectoryCacheBug.markdown

 Hello Denis,

-I am writing in response to your e\-mail of May 26, 1999, in which you asked about recaching files when saving from a toolbox/ directory.
+I am writing in response to your e-mail of May 26, 1999, in which you asked about recaching files when saving from a toolbox/ directory.

 Thank you for clarifying your request.
 I think I understand what you mean.
- It seems kind of obvious \- if you save a file in the toolbox/ directory from the Editor/Debugger, we could simply rebuild the cache at that point.
+ It seems kind of obvious - if you save a file in the toolbox/ directory from the Editor/Debugger, we could simply rebuild the cache at that point.

 This stems back from the days of Matlab 4.2c and earlier, before there was an Editor/Debugger.
-Since m\-files are just text files, they could \(and still can\) be opened and modified in any text editor.
-When the file was saved, Matlab would have no way of knowing that changes were made to a function unless it re\-loaded the function.
+Since m-files are just text files, they could \(and still can\) be opened and modified in any text editor.
+When the file was saved, Matlab would have no way of knowing that changes were made to a function unless it re-loaded the function.
 Because the toolbox/ functions were cached \(along with the last modified date\), the changes would never get recognized.